Child Custody in Minnesota

 "Joint physical custody" means that the routine daily care and control and the residence of the child is structured between both of the parents.

 In some cases parents share Joint legal custody but one parent has Sole physical custody.
 This is common in cases where parents disagree about who should be the primary caregiver for the child or children.
 Other best interest factors also contribute to the granting of Sole physical custody by the court to one parent.

 Custody evaluations, performed by either a Social Worker, Psychologist, Family Attorney or Court Services is sometimes required to aid the Court in making a custody decision that is in the best interests of the minor child or children.
 As with any process, the person conducting the custody evaluation has discretion, and the output is dictated by that person's own unique background, education and work experience.
 Bias is an issue with some custody evaluations.

 Located in the historic Linden Hills neighborhood of Minneapolis, Lake Harriet Law Office provides experienced and personalized legal representation exclusively in the area of Family Law.

-Attorneys Randall A. Smith and Amber C. Bretl can represent you in Divorce, Child Custody, Child Support, Parenting Time, Property Division and Spousal Maintenance cases (including High-Conflict cases and Family Law Appeals).
+Attorneys Randall A. Smith and Amber C. Bretl can represent you in Divorce, Child Custody, Child Support, Parenting Time, Property Division, Spousal Maintenance cases and Family Law Appeals.